- Udemy’s “Build Responsive Real-World Websites with HTML and CSS” is our recommended HTML course for beginners and/or intermediate students.

 Who it’s for: This is another beginner-level HTML course best suited for students who have absolutely no prior knowledge in HTML or web development.

 What you’ll learn: The topics covered in this HTML course are similar to most other beginner-level HTML courses.
-Basic HTML elements, lists and how to use tags such as <a href> are some of the types of lessons you can expect to see from this online course.
+Basic HTML elements, lists and how to use tags such as are some of the types of lessons you can expect to see from this online course.
 In the case of this course, the lessons are video-based, though, meaning that you will need to practice your strings of code in a separate code editor interface.

 One more positive thing to note, though, is that this course also briefly covers styling through CSS.
 The two languages, HTML and CSS, go hand in hand, so learning them together is a smart move for any beginner student.

 Verdict: The instructor of this HTML course, James Williamson, is an expert in web development, and an expert in teaching.
 This is evident throughout the course, as he manages to convey complex ideas to students in easily understandable ways.
 However, the course’s limitations have more to do with the limitations of the Lynda e-learning platform as a whole, as it’s not designed for coding practice specifically.
 An online code editor which assesses your strings of code automatically like that of Codecademy’s would have benefitted this course greatly.
 Overall, though, it’s an excellent HTML course for beginners and I can recommend it without hesitation.

 Treehouse’s HTML certification course is a high-quality beginner-oriented online course designed for students wanting to dip their toes into web development for the very first time.
 It’s full of helpful quizzes, but more practical coding challenges would have helped cement the learned knowledge further.

 Course instructor: Guil Hernandez, the instructor of this HTML course, is Treehouse’s front-end design and development teacher.